nclack/try-nvcomp/README.md

 Both tests:
 1. Generate 1000 chunks of 1MB test data (u16 arrays) with different patterns
 2. Compress the data on CPU using the respective algorithm (Zstd or LZ4)
-3. Transfer compressed data to GPU memory
+3. Pack compressed data, metadata, and headers into a single pinned memory buffer, aligning to 8-bytes
-4. Decompress all chunks in parallel on GPU using nvCOMP batched operations
+4. Transfer the entire unified buffer to GPU memory in one operation
-5. Verify decompressed data matches original
+5. Decompress all chunks in parallel on GPU using nvCOMP batched operations
-6. Report GPU throughput in GB/s
+6. Verify decompressed data matches original

-The benchmarks measures just the pure GPU decompression performance for a single batch decompression call.
+7. Report GPU copy and decompression throughput in GB/s

-It uses CUDA events timestamps for precise timing of the decompression step.
+The benchmarks measure both memory transfer and GPU decompression performance using CUDA events for precise timing.
+The unified buffer approach minimizes GPU memory transfers by consolidating all data into a single pinned memory allocation transferred via one memcpy operation.

 Patterns:
 - Uniformly distributed random over 10 bits.